- 1 Mainline Signs

 In October 2013, the Department for Transport announced as part their policies aiming to make life easier for motorists a new sign which would compare the prices at upcoming service stations.
 The introduced sign (right) was slightly different to the original.

-The trial, running from August 2015 to 2017 on the M5 southbound between J17 and J30, allows signs comparing petrol and diesel prices at up to three services.
+The trial, running from August 2015 to 2017 on the M5 southbound between J17 and J30, allowed signs comparing petrol and diesel prices at up to three services.

 After the signs were removed, the trial was quickly forgotten.
 Many users of the M5 had commented that the new signs simply advised that all service stations were selling fuel for the same price.
 In January 2020, a similar layout was used on two new experimental signs at Frankley, which would provide fuel prices at Frankley only.

-Finally, here's some examples of some sign designs which are no longer used.
-The first photo shows the original prototype of Diagram 2919.1; a grey-on-yellow version was considered to have it stand out, as was a diagram having the exit loop back round.
+The first example shows the original prototype of Diagram 2919.1; a grey-on-yellow version was considered to have it stand out, as was a diagram having the exit loop back round.
 Motorway Services Ltd wanted to see the signs hung from bridges.
 On another early drawing, the cup was given a saucer, the fork was used without the knife, a tear drop was used to show petrol stations, and amazingly it was considered using a wine glass to symbolise a restaurant.

-It was then decided to use symbols and an arrow (second picture).
-Those symbols were going to be in their own rectangles, but this was changed to tidy it up.
+It was decided not to use the map.
+Those symbols were going to be in their own rectangles, but those rectangles were taken out to keep it tidy.
 The parking square was going to have a red background to have it stand out.
 The service area name was later added to the sign; the one at Strensham hung on until 1993.
 The Diverge Sign had an arrow, the Approach Sign was exactly the same but without an arrow.